edgedb/edgedb/docs/stdlib/numbers.rst

         db> select round(2.5n);
         {3n}

-    Additionally, when rounding a :eql:type:`decimal` *value* an optional argument *d* can be provided to specify to what decimal point the *value* must to be rounded.
+    Additionally, when rounding a :eql:type:`decimal` value, an optional argument ``d`` may be provided to further specify what decimal point the value must to be rounded to:

     .. code-block:: edgeql-repl